AdobeDocs/support-resources.en/help/data-sheets/unified-holiday-readiness.md

 ### Test and validate

 Validate content delivery using [QA links](https://experienceleague.adobe.com/en/docs/target/using/activities/activity-qa/activity-qa) to confirm everything works as expected.
 Use the **[!UICONTROL Match audience rules to see experiences]** toggle to ensure the right audience qualifies for the activity you are testing.
 Double-check that your **[!UICONTROL Goal Metric]** configuration is aligned to the **[!UICONTROL Objective]** of the activity.
-And always have a backup plan ready-—just in case.
+And always have a backup plan ready — just in case.

 ### Best practices